Provider Hormone Therapy Training:

 Hormones and Female Hair Loss

-Thinning hair is a common complaint in women, and one that is very emotionally charged.
+However, testosterone also plays an integral role in hair growth and hair loss in women as well as men.
 Therefore, it is essential that hormone therapy providers be sensitive to both the positive and negative effects of various hormone replacement modalities on women’s hair growth.

 The frequency of female hair loss increases with age.
 Studies of Caucasian women in the U.K. and United States report reduced hair density of 3 to 6% in women aged under 30 years, increasing to 29 to 42% in women 70 years old.
 The most common diagnostic cause is Female Pattern Hair Loss (FPHL).

-However, a study published in the British Journal of Dermatology questions this conventional wisdom and sheds new light on the effects of testosterone replacement therapy in women on hair loss.
-The study was authored by three physicians who noted that in their own our clinical experience, testosterone replacement therapy in women with androgen deficiency seldom led to marked hair loss.
+However, a study published in the British Journal of Dermatology questions the conventional wisdom and sheds new light on the effects of testosterone replacement therapy in women on hair loss.
+The study was authored by three physicians who noted that in their own our clinical experience, testosterone replacement therapy in women with androgen deficiency did not result in hair loss.

 The authors reported that after treating more than 1,100 female patients with over 10,000 subcutaneous testosterone pellet insertions, hair thinning was rarely reported by their patients.